adamkozak/ADA2017-project/Project/README.md

 - [x] Create a IPython notebook for the project pipeline

-- [ ] Access the dataset and perform the necessary statistics tasks
+- [x] Access the dataset and perform the necessary statistics tasks

-- [ ] Update the ReadMe description according to decisions made in the course of data analysis
+- [x] Update the ReadMe description according to decisions made in the course of data analysis

-- [ ] Organize the work/create a roadmap for next milestones (report/data story and presentation)
+- [x] Organize the work/create a roadmap for next milestones (report/data story and presentation)

-## Up until milestone 3:
+## Up until milestone 3 (report):

+- [ ] Decide all models of grouping data into categories (negative/positive, fast/slow plateauing of review numbers, etc.)

+- [ ] Decide parameters and thresholds for category definitions based on the data

+- [ ] Enrich data by scraping Amazon for genres as extensively as possible

+- [ ] Create necessary intermediate files containing formatted data, to speed up analysis and computing

+- [ ] Find the best way to use VADER to analyze positivity and negativity of reviews

+- [ ] Calculate correlations between popularity metrics and positive and negative reviews and ratings
+ - With respect to time
+ - By aggregation by category (good, bad, controversial)
+ - By aggregation by genre and author

+- [ ] If necessary, run analysis on the cluster

+- [ ] Find the exact data story we want to tell (choose exact questions), make it compelling, and link it to social good

+- [ ] Decide format of report

+- [ ] Depending on report format, distribute tasks to individual group members

+- [ ] Produce good, polished visualizations that tell the story

+- [ ] Construct report into a coherent document

+- [ ] Update readme according to progress

-- [ ] TBD
+- [ ] Create a plan for presentation and poster creation

-# Questions for TAs
-+ What would be the best tools for handling and analyzing the Amazon data set?

-+ What are the best frameworks for text processing?

-+ Is it possible to use [Elasticsearch](https://www.elastic.co/products/elasticsearch) on the computing cluster or somehow connect it to the dataset on the cluster?
-Elasticsearch provides a lot of useful features for text processing (e.g. tokenizer, keyword/pattern/stop analyzer).